-Before moving to the VW Group in 1999, de Silva started gaining recognition as a designer at Alfa Romeo, where he created the simple but beautiful 156 sedan and Sportwagon.
+Before moving to the VW Group in 1999, de Silva started gaining recognition as a designer at Alfa Romeo.
+There, he created the simple but beautiful 156 sedan and Sportwagon.
 Yet, since joining the Volkswagen brand, and later becoming the head of the Group in 2007, de Silva has helped the marque gain profound notoriety with his complete overhaul of the brand’s design.
-In total, the designer has contributed to eight car companies during his influential career, including Audi, Bentley, Bugatti, Lamborghini, Porsche, Seat, Skoda and Volkswagen.
+In total, the designer has contributed to eight car companies during his influential career.
+They include Audi, Bentley, Bugatti, Lamborghini, Porsche, Seat, Skoda and Volkswagen.

 2. Ken Okuyama